canonical/operator/README.md

 The output is another context instance: the context after the charm has had a chance to interact with the mocked juju model.

-Testing a charm under a given scenario, then, means verifying that:
+Scenario-testing a charm, then, means verifying that:

-- the charm does not raise uncaught exceptions while handling the scenario
+- the charm does not raise uncaught exceptions while handling the scene
-- the output state (or the diff with the input state) is as expected
+- the output state (or the diff with the input state) is as expected.

 # Core concepts as a metaphor